 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How To Remove Avocado And Guacamole Stains From Carpet
+Make Avocado and Guacamole Stains Disappear From Carpet and Upholstery

-Mix a solution of two teaspoons of liquid hand dishing washing detergent into two cups of warm water.
-Dip a sponge, cloth or soft-bristled brush into the solution.
+Mix a solution of two teaspoons of liquid hand dish washing detergent into two cups of warm water.
+Dip a sponge, cloth, or soft-bristled brush into the solution.
 Work from the outside edge of the stain toward the center to keep the stain from spreading.
 As the avocado is lifted from the carpet, blot it away with a clean cloth.